erichthen/ITCS3162_Group10/README.md

 ---

+[TODO]

-[TODO] - Integrate the readme from Eric's document and add other documents to the repo (will do this soon)
+ - Integrate the readme from Eric's document and add other documents (i.e., workflows, snapshots, deliverables, to the repo (will do this soon)
+ - simple instructions to work locally (not vital for this unless we need build scripts but vital to know)